guillermocorrea/MocksTDD/README.md

 # MocksTDD
-An example project that demostrates the use of the Moq library in unit tests.
+An example project that demonstrates the use of the Moq library in unit tests.

 ##The requirement (aka) The user story